gymore-io/winput/readme.md

 This crate aims to be low-level and straightforward enough to be used as a backend for other, more general crates of the genre.
 For this purpose, the "minimal" feature disables most of the stuff that is not really part of *Windows*' input system (things like [`Keylike`], for example, that are mostly there for convenience).

+## Features

+* `minimal`: This feature disables the [`Keylike`] structure as well as some shortcut functions.
+This feature has been made for people that want to use the straightforward api `winput` provides.
+* `message_loop`: This feature enables the `message_loop` module that gives a way to globally retreive keyboard and mouse events from Windows' message system.

 ## What is left to do?

 `winput` does not currently support any devices other than the mouse and the keyboard.
 I haven't really looked into how those work so if you know anything, feel free to submit an issue or a pull request!